micro-manager/micro-manager.github.io/_pages/Elveflow.md

 | **Parity**    | N           | N            | N                    |
 | **Stop Bits** | 1           | 1            | 1                    |

-If you want to communicate with the device without using an already implemeneted method :
+If you want to communicate with the device without using an already implemented method :

 1. **Command Header**
-   - Commands are started with this character `<`
+   - Commands starts with this character `<`
 2. **Command Type**
-   - Using the device's UART documentation as a reference, select one of the 5 character long key word that correspond to a specific command.
+   - Using the device's UART documentation as a reference, select one of the 5 character long key words that corresponds to a specific command.
 3. **Command Formatting**
    - The command type is always accompanied by a following character,  either `?` (GET) or `!` (SET) suffixes.
 4. **Parameters**
    - Some commands need parameters following the command formatting.
-   - Written as `:1:2:3:`, each number corresponding to a parameter.
+   - Written as `:1:2:3:`, each number corresponds to a parameter.
    - Refer to UART documentation delivered with your device.
 5. **Sending Commands**
    - Sent via UART with a newline (`\n`) termination.